Ibrahim778/vitacompanion/README.md

 ur0:tai/loaderCompanion.suprx
 ```

-after this install the Kernel Module for this from here (coming soon)
+after this install the Kernel Module for this from [here](https://github.com/Ibrahim778/loaderCompanionKernel)
 ## Commands

 ### USB (Needs kernel plugin)